 - Then, input the desired slot size, height, and width values.
 Offsets are also an option for the slot center and shape symbols in place of the pad geometry.

-- Further, you need to check the manufacturer's datasheet or the IPC 7251 standard to confirm your design matches your requirements.
+- Further, you must check the manufacturer's datasheet or the IPC 7251 standard to confirm your design matches your requirements.

 - After defining the Begin Layer, copy and paste to apply the default Inner and End Layers.

-- In the end, you also define the Paste mask and Solder mask to finish the pad designs.
+- Ultimately, you also define the Paste and Solder masks to finish the pad designs.